pymor/pymor/docs/source/developer_docs.md

 : Commits documentation built in {ref}`ref_gitlab_ci_stage_testbuild`to the [documentation repository](https://github.com/pymor/docs).
 This repository is the source for [https://docs.pymor.org/](https://docs.pymor.org/) served via GitHub Pages.
-  A binder setup for the generated tutorials notebooks is added on a branch with a name matching the currently checked out git branch of pyMOR.
+  A binder setup is added on a branch with a name matching the currently checked out git branch of pyMOR.

 submit coverage